Jonathan and Martha Kent: The Man of Steel

 In the Man of Steel mini-series and afterwards, the Kents remain farmers through Clark's adult years, although a storyline features them having opened a general store in Smallville.
 Although Jonathan is still alive in the comics, he suffers a heart attack after The Death of Superman storyline, and he meets Clark in the afterlife and encourages him to return to life with him, suggested to be one of several factors that allowed Superman to return to life.
 The Kents' post-Crisis history is more fully fleshed out in the late 1980s limited series The World of Smallville, with Jonathan's ancestors' history more fully explored in the 1990s limited series The Kents, which reveals that the Kent family were resolute abolitionists who moved to Kansas to participate in the fight to establish it as a Free State during that region's violent pre-American Civil War period known as Bleeding Kansas.

 Following Clark reaching adulthood and moving to Metropolis, the Kents continue to play a prominent role in Clark's life, and also in the lives of his extended alien family.
-When the Matrix Supergirl arrives on earth, she moves in for a time with the Kents, who treat her a like a daughter despite such issues as her relationship with Lex Luthor (currently posing as his own son after his brain was transplanted into a clone) and her own guilt about 'subverting' the life of Linda Danvers when Matrix unwittingly merged with the dying Linda.
+When the Matrix Supergirl arrives on earth, she moves in for a time with the Kents, who treat her a like a daughter despite such issues as her relationship with Lex Luthor and her own guilt about 'subverting' the life of Linda Danvers when Matrix unwittingly merged with the dying Linda.
 After Supergirl revealed that part of her life to the Kents, Jonathan visited the Danvers to help Linda's father Fred adapt to their mutual daughter's unconventional status.
 The Kents later take in Clark's half-clone, Kon-El, also known as Superboy.
 They give him the name Conner Kent and care for him in much the same was as they did Clark.
 However, Conner is not Clark, and while he appreciates everything the Kents did, he does not much like living on a farm.
-The couple find themselves childless again when Conner dies during the Infinite Crisis.
-Afterwards, Kara Zor-El, (Clark's recently discovered cousin) visits, questioning the Kents as to why Clark never asked that she live with them.
+The couple find themselves childless again when Conner dies during Infinite Crisis.
+Afterwards, Clark's cousin Kara Zor-El visits, questioning the Kents as to why Clark never asked that she live with them.
 The Kents also help Lois and Clark in dealing with their adopted son, Chris Kent.